widoriezebos/Thoth/Documentation/Administration/Configuration.md

 # The configuration file
 In this section you will find the settings Thoth supports.
 The configuration of Thoth is placed in a property file which is read during startup.
-Without the minimal configuration (which is about where to store working files and where to find content) Thoth will not be able to start
+Without the minimal configuration (which is about where to store working files and where to find content) Thoth will not be able to start.
+Note that the argument to the configuration file is actually a URL (if you leave out the protocol then file:// is used).

 ## Required settings
 workspacelocation